MrPotatoBobx/battery-prompt/README.md

 # installation

-Make sure you have python3 and pip3 installed, you can install pip3  via `sudo apt install python3-pip` and install acpi via `sudo apt install acpi`
+Make sure you have python3 and pip3 installed, you can install pip3  via `sudo apt install python3-pip` and install acpi and xdotool via `sudo apt install acpi xdotool`

 then run `pip3 install PyGObject`